 1. The voltage across the load (in case the Zener diode is removed) must be more than the Zener diode value for voltage regulation to happen.

-2. Current in the series resistor (the total circuit current) must be higher than the load current.
+2. The current in the series resistor (the total circuit current) must be higher than the load current.

 3. We cannot entirely eliminate the series resistor.